-Doculayer.ai is a cognitive content management platform from Onior.
-We offer innovative solutions to unstructured and structured data management, and NER is part of the larger chain of Machine Learning technologies that we use.
+Doculayer.ai is an intelligent content management solution.
+We offer innovative solutions for unstructured data management, and NER is part of the larger chain of Machine Learning technologies that we use.

 We need to produce relevant and reliable annotations for each customer efficiently in terms of time and cost.
 Manually annotating thousands of documents for each customer is not an option.

 To do so, we rely on a semi-supervised approach.

 We developed pattern-matching rules to match elements in the documents.
 Pattern-matching rules are very efficient at identifying entities precisely, while they will skip many more ambiguous entities.
 In other words, their precision is extremely high while their recall is low.
 Dictionaries are also used to further enhance the precision.
 The entities discovered within each document are then reused to annotate the whole corpus automatically.